SciTools/iris/docs/src/further_topics/dask_best_practices/dask_parallel_loop.rst

 individual calculations.

 In Python, it is common practice to vectorize the calculation of for loops.
-Vectorising is done by using numpy to operate on the whole array at once rather than a single element at a time.
+Vectorising is done by using NumPy to operate on the whole array at once rather than a single element at a time.
 Unfortunately, not all operations are vectorisable, including the calculation in this example, and so we look to other methods to improve the performance.